-Seventeen years into the 21st century, McLuhan's vision of a global village is no longer considered an abstract idea but a near certainty.
+Twenty years into the 21st century, McLuhan's vision of a global village is no longer considered an abstract idea but a near certainty.
 Technological changes have made Earth a smaller planet to inhabit.
 The technological ability of mass media and the Internet to bring events from across the globe into our homes, businesses, and schools dramatically reduces the distance between people of different cultures and societies.
 Telecommunication systems, including e-mail, texting, and social networking sites such as Facebook, connect people throughout the world via satellites and fiber optics.
 Skype links people from across the planet in seconds.

 The essential effect of this technology is its decentralizing role in disseminating information across local, regional, national, and international borders.
 This means that billions of people across the planet now have access to information not available to them only a few years ago.
 Information empowers people.
 The ease and speed with which people of differing cultures can now communicate is stunning.
-In 1780-nearly 240 years ago-when John Adams, the second president of the United States, corresponded with his European counterparts in France, it would take as long as 6 months to send and receive letters, as they traveled by ship across the Atlantic Ocean.
+In 1780-nearly 240 years ago when John Adams, the second president of the United States, corresponded with his European counterparts in France, it would take as long as 6 months to send and receive letters, as they traveled by ship across the Atlantic Ocean.
 Imagine sending a text message to a friend that takes half a year to arrive!
 Today, it takes less than a second.
 Moreover, the sheer frequency and quantity of messages sent is baffling compared with only a few years ago.
-Some sources estimate that in 2016 there were 2.6 billion e-mail users, each having about two e-mail accounts (i.e., over 5 billion e-mail accounts) worldwide.
-By 2019, it is estimated that number will grow to 3 billion e-mail users and nearly 6 billion accounts.
-In 2015, the number of e-mails sent and received per day was over 200 billion!
-That number is expected to grow to 250 billion per day by 2019.4
+E-mail is now the most pervasive form of communication on the planet.
+But other technologies are also formative, including social networking (e.g., Facebook), instant/ text messaging, and chat.
+The Radicati Group estimates that in 2020 there will be over 300 billion e-mails sent/received per day.
+They estimate that by 2022 there will be over 4 billion e-mail users across the globe.4